garyblankenship/gibbet-hill/story.md

 sense of duty omitted—no pressure of coming work, which in such cases destroys the charm of awakening.
-I knew that there was ample time before

-freedom, and enjoy the freshness and purity of the air in this wonderful spot.
+I knew that there was ample time before freedom, and enjoy the freshness and purity of the air in this wonderful spot.

 And so I did not stir, but lay on my back with my hands under my head looking up into the branches and watching the gleams of light struggle through the tracery of leaf and branch.
 I thought of many things, in that luxurious half-dreamy way which belongs to the leisure of an habitually busy man.
-Taking up a thread of thought and dropping it again—swaying between general and particular ideas—in all ways realizing that greatest of pleasures, intellectual laissez aller.
+Taking up a thread of thought and dropping it again—swaying between general and particular ideas—in all ways realizing that greatest of pleasures, intellectual _laissez aller_.

 There was in the air the same faint hum of varied sounds which had at the first lulled me to sleep; but somehow the volume was richer than before—more full and satisfying to the ear, and with a special significance, as if not only all nature was speaking but that there was someone voice amongst the myriad more potent than the rest.
 I listened with a growing interest, and the sound seemed to take a more definite place amongst nature's harmonies.
 It was not as if it grew in loudness, but merely as if the vibrations accumulated, coming in waves more quickly than they could die away.